 Ellicott City, MD

 Ellicott City is a historic town in Howard County, Maryland that is home to the oldest railroad station in the U.S. and the last operating grist mill in the state.
 Located 11 miles west of Downtown Baltimore, the town offers a unique destination for shopping and dining.
-Although Ellicott City was severely damaged in a historic flood in August 2016, the town is working toward reopening many of its attractions.
+Ellicott City was severely damaged in a historic flood in August 2016 and in 2018, and the town is working toward reopening many of its attractions.
 Call ahead to check with the specific site before planning a visit.
 Read more about Ellicott City, MD.

 The small town on the banks of the Chester River was an important port of entry for early settlers to Maryland.
 Today, Chestertown is the county seat of Kent County and has a growing arts and entertainment district.
 It is a fun place to explore with many restored colonial homes, churches, and a variety interesting shops and restaurants.
 The Chestertown Tea Party Festival is one of the many family friendly events that attracts visitors from around the region.
 Eastern Neck Wildlife Refuge is a 2,285 acre island providing habitat for thousands of wintering waterfowl.
 The area is also home to Washington College, the tenth oldest college in the United States.

 Located on the Maryland Eastern Shore along Route 50 between Annapolis and Ocean City, Easton is a quaint historic town with great shops and restaurants.
 The Tidewater Inn is an historic property that offers luxury accommodations and prime event space.
 Main attractions in town include the Academy Art Museum, Avalon Theater and the Pickering Creek Audubon Center.
 Although Easton is located inland, it has convenient access to the waterfront communities of St. Michael's and Cambridge.